Denver Skyline at Night - Colorado First Degree Assault Attorney

 Serious Charges Need Serious Defense

-Defending Against the Most Serious Assault Charges in Colorado
+Defending Against First Degree Assault Charges in Colorado

-First degree assault is one of the most severe violent criminal charges under Colorado law.
-Classified as a Class 3 felony and a crime of violence, it carries mandatory prison time upon conviction.
-If you are accused of causing serious bodily injury with a deadly weapon or through extreme recklessness, your freedom and future are on the line.
+First-degree assault is among the most serious violent felony charges under Colorado law.
+Typically charged as a Class 3 felony and often designated as a crime of violence, a conviction carries mandatory prison time and life-altering consequences.
+These cases often involve allegations of causing serious bodily injury with a deadly weapon or acting with extreme indifference to human life—placing everything from your freedom to your future at risk.

 Under C.R.S.
 18-3-202, first degree assault occurs when someone: